lukabagash/Project-2-Anonymity/README.md

 ### 2. Running the Anonymization Code

-To anonymize the flight data for different k-values & *l*-values, follow these steps:
+To anonymize the flight data for different k-values and l-values, follow these steps:

 1. Open the `k_anonymity_test.py` script.
 2. Set the `data_path` variable to the path of your flight dataset: